 Scott’s very good and very methodical.
 He’s also nice to his workers, and that’s important to me.
 I gave him carte blanche with the property.
 That’s the only way I like to work with people.
 But you have to trust someone to do that.

 Number one, I like him as an individual; I think he’s honest and forthright.
 Responsible.
 Responsive.
 He shows up when he says he will, and he’s very knowlegable.

 I wanted someone who could give me something I wanted–which was grotesquely, smelly flowers…I’m in love with it; it’s so female.

-Third consecutive year of independent Diamond Certification, originally earned in October of 2008.
+We have earned Diamond Certification every year since October of 2008.
 “We declare that Reilly Designs has qualified for and continues to meet the Ongoing Research and Rating Requirements for Diamond Certified ® status.
 CERTIFICATE #1440.
-Based on 28 customer surveys, we declare Reilly Designs has passed all rating steps and has earned The Diamond Certified Award.”
+Based on a large number of random independent customer surveys, we declare Reilly Designs has passed all rating steps and has earned The Diamond Certified Award.”

 Winner of 2008 Best of Show at the prestigious Marin Home and Garden Expo (formerly Show).
 “This event will showcase Exhibitors and Sponsors offering expert ideas and products in all facets of living space improvements from “Green” building technologies to state of the art Home Systems and Landscape concepts.”

 A premier research and publishing company, American Discovery Publishing created The Prime Buyer’s Report®, the ongoing product of thousands of research hours, thousands of phone calls, and interviews of local business owners to determine top local businesses that consumers can use with trust and confidence.